learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 $$\hat m = \dfrac{\overline{x}*\overline{y}-\overline{xy}}{(\overline{x})^2-\overline{x^2}}$$

 You'll use the latter formula in this lab.
 As in our previous lab, let's break down the formula into its parts.
-First you'll import the required libraries and define some data points to work with.
+First, you'll import the required libraries and define some data points to work with.
 Next, you'll use some pre-created toy data in numpy arrays.
 Let's do this for you to give you a head start.

 ```python